schultzh/alleghenychristianoutreach/pages/connect.md

 ---
-layout: contact
+layout: connect
 title: Connect with ACO!
-permalink: /contact
+permalink: /connect
-section: contact
+section: connect
 intro_paragraph: |
   Please use the forms below to connect with us!
 ---